ceciliabinck/Binck-Explores-Project/README.md

 ## Credits

-### Content
+### Content :black_nib:

-The text for section Y was copied from the Wikipedia article Z
+Most of the contant in this project are frome the webpage www.binckexplores.com.
+The rest of the content is written by myself.

 ### Media :camera:
-The photos used in this site were obtained from ...
+The photos used in this site were obtained from the folder photo's on my computer.
+All the photos used on this site are made by myself while traveling different countries.

 ### Acknowledgements
 I want to thank Tom Dignan for all his help especially when I switched over from cloud9 to Visual Studio Code.
-Ow what was that difficult to set it up so that I could and I couldn't have done it without his help.
-Tom is the best (put smily)
+Ow what was that difficult to set it up so that I could and I couldn't have done it without his help. he also gave me feedback on different issues I have had.
+Tom is the best :smiley:.

-I received inspiration for this project from X
+I received inspiration for this project from my frustration of my lack of Wordpress.